CenterForOpenScience/COSDev/docs/process/code_review.rst

 Before sending a pull request for code review, make sure you have met the :ref:`PR guidelines <pull_requests>`.

 - It may be difficult not to perceive code review as personal criticism, but, keep in mind, it is a review of the code, not the person.
 We can all learn from eachother, and code reviews provide a good environment to do so.
-- After addressing all comments from a review, ping your reviewer by ``@mentioning`` them in a comment.
+- After addressing all comments from a review, ping your on Flowdock for the next pass.
 - If there is a style guideline that affects your PR and you believe the guideline is incorrect, post an issue or send a PR to the `COSDev <https://github.com/CenterForOpenScience/COSDev>`_ repo rather than discussing it in the PR.

 Reviewing Code